OutSystems/docs-product/src/extensibility-and-integration/rest/expose-rest-apis/patch-method.md

 PUT inserts or updates a resource, while PATCH applies a partial update to the resource.
 Therefore, in terms of usage, PATCH only requires sending the fields to update without affecting or modifying the remaining ones.

+## Prerequisites

+The following are the prerequisites for the PATCH method on exposed REST services:

+* Platform Server 11.12.0  or later.
+* You've activated the [technical preview](https://success.outsystems.com/Support/Release_Notes/Technical_Preview_features) PATCH method on exposed REST services in LifeTime in all environments.
+You need to activate this option for each new environment you add afterward.
+If the option is off for any of the environments in the Technical Preview settings screen, it's turned off in all deployment plans you create.

 ## Create a PATCH Method

 To create a PATCH method, do the following: